Hurricane0/NextJS-Blog/README.md

 ## Installation

-To run this project, install it locally using npm
+To run this project, install it locally using npm.

 ```
 $ npm install